Infectious Disease Control

 Infectious Disease Transmission

+Three main routes of transmission are summarized in Figure 11.2.
 Infections can be spread directly from an infected or colonised person to a susceptible person through direct contact with skin or mucosa or by direct contact with blood or other body fluids: for example, shaking hands, kissing, sexual contact, and sharing needles.
+Spread also includes sneezing or coughing, when the respiratory tract secretions of an individual land on the mucous membranes (eyes, nose, mouth) of another.

 Indirect contact transmission can happen when microbes remain viable in the environment at least long enough to be transmitted.
-They may have settled on a surface to be picked up by a susceptible person.
+They may settle on a surface and get picked up by a susceptible person.
 Variations on contact transmission include transmission by a vector – a living organism capable of transmitting the infection (the hands of healthcare personnel may be considered as vectors or as agents of indirect contact spread).
 Other vectors would include, for instance, the mosquitoes that spread malaria or Zika virus.
 Finally, transmission by contaminated medications or other agents used in patient care could also be considered as a form of spread by indirect contact.

-Airborne particles also transmit disease.
+Airborne particles can also transmit disease.
 Particles can be generated by coughing or sneezing or by some medical procedures.
-The size of these particles and the force with which they are generated determine how far they can travel.
-Usually, particles from about 50 to 100 μm do not travel more than 2 metres from their source, those between 10 and 50 μm can travel within a normal sized sick room and those less than 10 μm can travel outside the room.
+The size of these particles and the force with which they are expelled determine how far they can travel.
+Usually, and without significant air movement (e.g. from fans or wind), particles from about 50 to 100 μm do not travel much more than 2 metres from their source, those between 10 and 50 μm can travel within an average-sized hospital room (although the concentration of particles within the room may not be uniform.
+Those less than 10 μm can become suspended in the air for longer periods of time to create a uniform concentration within a room, with the smallest particles (e.g. <2 μm) able to travel outside the room.
 The resilience of the organism determines how long the particles remain infectious.
-For instance, Bordetella pertussis becomes nonviable after a short period in the air so that its spread is by droplets.
+For instance, Bordetella pertussis becomes nonviable after a short period in the air so it is chiefly spread by droplets.
 Mycobacterium tuberculosis is resilient enough to be spread in very small airborne particles.

-Microbes may use more than one method of transmission – those that are expelled in droplets may land on surfaces and remain there until the susceptible person thus are passed on by indirect contact.
+Microbes may use more than one method of transmission – those that are expelled in droplets may land on surfaces and remain there until touched by a susceptible person and get passed on by indirect contact.
+Alternatively, some respiratory viruses may have both direct and indirect transmission.

-Other organisms, normally present in the environment, cause infectious disease that is generally not transmissible from person to person.
+Other organisms that are normally present in the environment, cause infectious disease that is generally not transmissible from person to person.
 Examples include Clostridium tetani, present in the soil, which can enter the body via a penetrating wound.
-Legionella, also from the soil, can contaminate humidifiers and water systems whence they become airborne, enter the respiratory tract and cause Pontiac fever or Legionnaires’ disease.
+Legionella, ubiquitous in our environment, can contaminate humidifiers and water systems whence they become airborne, enter the respiratory tract and cause Pontiac fever or Legionnaires’ disease.

-The results of coming into contact with a microbe can be:
+The results of coming into contact with a microbe include:

-- Colonisation – the microbe lives and may multiply but does not cause a reaction
+- Colonisation – the microbe lives and may multiply but does not cause a reaction; the person becomes a ‘healthy carrier’

 - Infection – the microbe causes a reaction that may be clinical with associated signs and symptoms or subclinical with only biochemical indication of infection

-- Carrier state – in spite of the host’s reaction and an improvement in the clinical condition, the infection remains and may be passed on.
+- Carrier state – in spite of the host’s reaction and an improvement in their clinical condition, the infection remains and may be passed on.
+The person may be an ‘incubating carrier’ or a ‘convalescent carrier’.

 Terms relating to transmission of infection

-Vector – an insect that transmits an infectious disease.
-The pathogens that cause vector-borne diseases usually require the insect in order to complete their lifecycles.
-Example would include malaria, the Zika virus or Yellow Fever virus.
+Vector – a living organism (usually an insect) that transmits an infectious disease.
+The pathogens that cause vector-borne diseases usually require the insect to complete their lifecycles.
+Examples include malaria, the Zika virus or Yellow Fever virus.

 Anthrax on a Scottish island